frida/frida-website/_docs/javascript-api.md

     make a new NativePointer with this NativePointer shifted right/left by `n` bits

+-   `not()`: make a new NativePointer with this NativePointer's bits inverted

 -   `equals(rhs)`: returns a boolean indicating whether `rhs` is equal to this one; i.e. it has the same pointer value